Why Your AI "Fine-Tuning" Budget Is a Total Waste of Capital in 2026

 topics: AI, Technology, Strategy

-We’ve spent the last year obsessed with fine-tuning models and RAG.
-Sold on the fear of hallucinations, companies were told that the only solution was to "fine-tune" models to their specific "company data" or set up a vector database with all of their information.
-This was a convenient misrepresentation, as nothing actually prevents an LLM from hallucinating.
+We’ve spent the last few years obsessed with "owning" the model.
+Sold on the fear of hallucinations, companies were told that the only solution was to build custom weights.
+This was a convenient lie, as nothing actually prevents an LLM from hallucinating.

 The Fine-tuning Fiasco

 Research and recent statements from lead engineers at OpenAI and Anthropic suggest a troubling side effect: fine-tuning can actually "force" a model to be more confident in its errors.
-While a prompted model will more willingly share low confidence, a fine-tuned model is often pressured into specific patterns.
+While a prompted model can be steered toward flexible "I don’t know" guardrails through multi-model evaluation systems, a fine-tuned model is often pressured into specific patterns.
 This makes its hallucinations harder to spot because they sound so certain.
 Fine-tuning, it turns out, is an architectural solution for ...nothing.
 More recently, fine-tuning is being promoted as a solution for making really tiny models take on some of the work of larger models.
 This is creative and interesting, but you have to be a real pessimist about the cost of inference in 10 years to spend any time on this.

 This push for massive training and embedding projects became a corporate security blanket.
-These are high-cost, long-horizon projects with no guaranteed ROI, which, strangely, makes big-tech leadership feel more comfortable than giving teams all of these tools and asking only for results.
+These are high-cost, long-horizon projects with no guaranteed ROI, which, strangely, makes big-tech leadership feel more comfortable than giving teams all of these tools and asking only that they drive results.
 We've been lead to believe that innovation meant tinkering with the engine, while the real power was in how you steered the car.

 Orchestration over Training